 Lastly, the dense screenplay by Bergman, which features many of the recurrent themes of this son of a Lutheran minister: guilt, the impossibility of love, the absence of God, the presence of private demons.

 7. Taste of Cherry (Abbas Kiarostami, 1997)

 An Iranian man drives his car around the moors outside Tehran, among construction sites and shabby slums.
 He picks up successively some people and offers to pay money for a strange job.
-He wants to kill himself, he has dug a hole where he plans to take some pills and die: the job consists of going to the hole the next day and bury him with a spade.
+He wants to kill himself, he has dug a hole where he plans to take some and die: the job consists of going to the hole the next day and bury him with a spade.